Bob Holden

-Robert Lee Holden Jr. (born August 24, 1949) is an American politician.
-A member of the Democratic Party, he served as the 53rd Governor of Missouri from 2001 to 2005.
-Previously, he served as the State Treasurer of Missouri from 1993 to 2001 and represented the 136th district in the Missouri House of Representatives from 1983 to 1989.
-Since leaving public office, Holden has worked at Webster University, where he founded the Holden Public Policy Forum, and serves as the chairman and CEO of the United States Heartland China Association.
+Robert Lee Holden Jr. (born August 24, 1949) is an American politician who served as the 53rd governor of Missouri from 2001 to 2005.
+A member of the Democratic Party, he previously served as the Missouri state treasurer from 1993 to 2001 and represented the 136th district in the Missouri House of Representatives from 1983 to 1989.
+Since leaving public office, Holden has worked at Webster University, where he founded the Holden Public Policy Forum, and serves as the president and chairman of the United States Heartland China Association.

 Early life

-Even though he was born in Kansas City, Missouri on August 24, 1949, Holden was raised on a farm near Birch Tree.
+Even though he was born in Kansas City, Missouri, on August 24, 1949, Holden was raised on a farm near Birch Tree.
 He attended a one-room school and earned his bachelor's degree in political science at Missouri State University (then known as Southwest Missouri State), where he was a member of the Alpha Phi Omega service fraternity.
 He also attended the John F. Kennedy School of Government at Harvard University, where he took courses specifically tailored for government executives.
 Holden met his wife Lori Hauser during his first campaign for the Missouri General Assembly and together, they have two boys, Robert and John D.

 His brother, Calvin Ray Holden, is a Greene County Circuit Court judge.

-Political career
+Early political career

+From 1975 to 1981, Holden worked in the office of State Treasurer James Spainhower, and worked on Spainhower's 1980 campaign for governor.
 From 1983 to 1989, Holden was a member of the Missouri House of Representatives.
-Holden served as State Treasurer from 1993 to 2001 and as governor from 2001 to 2005.
+During his tenure, he became chair of the appropriations committee.

+In January of 1988, he announced his campaign for State Treasurer of Missouri against incumbent Republican Wendell Bailey.
+Holden's race was considered to be one of the few potentially competitive races for Democrats that year, and Bailey was seen as the most vulnerable Republican up that year.
+Holden lost by over 40,000 votes in a close contest.
+After this loss, Holden worked as the chief of staff to U.S. Congressman Dick Gephardt.

+In 1992, Holden made another bid, and this time was successful.
+Holden served in the position from 1993 to 2001.